: the force required to cause one body in contact with another to begin to move

 Did You Know?

-"Stiction" has been a part of the English language since at least 1946, when it appeared in a journal of aeronautics.
-The word is a combination of the "st-" of "static" ("of or relating to bodies at rest") and the "-iction" of "friction" ("the force that resists relative motion between two bodies in contact").
-So, basically, it means "static friction" (or to put it another way, as in our second example sentence, "stationary friction").
+Stiction has been a part of the English language since at least 1946, when it appeared in a journal of aeronautics.
+While stiction refers to the force needed to get an object to move from a position at rest, it is not related to the verb stick.
+The word is a blend word formed from the st- of static ("of or relating to bodies at rest") and the -iction of friction ("the force that resists relative motion between two bodies in contact").
+So, basically, it means "static friction" (or to put it another way, "stationary friction").

 "Stiction is stationary friction.
 Starting the bolt turning takes more force than keeping it turning.
-The tighter the bolt, the more stiction can affect torque readings." -- From an article by Jim Kerr in the Winnipeg Free Press, December 30, 2011
+The tighter the bolt, the more stiction can affect torque readings." — Jim Kerr, SRTForums.com, 4 Mar.
+2004

 Test Your Vocabulary with M-W Quizzes